Vision-CAIR/3DCoMPaT-v2/rendering/README.md

 We provide in this folder code to render the 3D models of the dataset.
 The code is written in Python and uses the `bpy` blender library to render the 3D models.
 Various scripts are provided to render the 3D models in the `styles` folder.

+We suggest you use our install of Blender to run the scripts.
+You can download it [here](https://drive.google.com/file/d/1cEvxPdH9zmYXkPybWXq1JMLWjaKjvvc5/view?usp=sharing) (for Linux-x86_64).

+For other platforms, you will have to download the required packages from your own Blender installation.